ipfs/ipfs-docs/docs/concepts/ipns.md

 For example, the following is an IPNS name represented by a CIDv1 of public key: [`k51qzi5uqu5dlvj2baxnqndepeb86cbk3ng7n3i46uzyxzyqj2xjonzllnv0v8`](https://cid.ipfs.tech/#k51qzi5uqu5dlvj2baxnqndepeb86cbk3ng7n3i46uzyxzyqj2xjonzllnv0v8).

-> **Note:** Kubo uses the identity private key (used for the PeerID) as the default IPNS name.
-But you can generate multiple keys.
+> **Note:**  Kubo uses the `self` key (ed25519 private key used for the PeerID) as the default IPNS name.
+But you can generate multiple keys via [`ipfs key gen`](https://docs.ipfs.tech/reference/kubo/cli/#ipfs-key-gen), and use them for managing multiple IPNS names.

-#### How IPNS names relate to CIDs
+#### How IPNS names relate to content paths

-A CIDv1 can be used to represent both:
+IPNS record can point at an immutable or a mutable path.
+The meaning behind CID used in a path depends on used  namespace:

-- [Immutable content on IPFS](https://cid.ipfs.tech/#bafybeibml5uieyxa5tufngvg7fgwbkwvlsuntwbxgtskoqynbt7wlchmfm) (since the CID contains a multihash)
+- `/ipfs/<cid>` – an  [immutable content on IPFS](https://cid.ipfs.tech/#bafybeibml5uieyxa5tufngvg7fgwbkwvlsuntwbxgtskoqynbt7wlchmfm) (since the CID contains a multihash)
-- [IPNS name](https://cid.ipfs.tech/#k51qzi5uqu5dlvj2baxnqndepeb86cbk3ng7n3i46uzyxzyqj2xjonzllnv0v8) which corresponds to a libp2p public key.
+- `/ipns/<cid-of-libp2p-key>` – a mutable, cryptographic [IPNS name](https://cid.ipfs.tech/#k51qzi5uqu5dlvj2baxnqndepeb86cbk3ng7n3i46uzyxzyqj2xjonzllnv0v8) which corresponds to a libp2p public key.

 The following is a useful mental model for understanding the difference between the two: